bond-anton/BDSpace/README.md

 **BDSpace** is a python package to simplify positioning, movement, and trajectory calculation for many different technical problems.
-It is mainly for multiple interacting bodies systems like coordinate stages and machining tools, multiple robotic arms, manipulators, etc.
+It is mainly for multiple interacting bodies systems like coordinate stages and machining tools, robotic arms, manipulators, etc.

 **BDSpace** provides following basic features: